Starou/django-yaaac/README.txt

 The *site* parameter of *AutocompleteModelChoiceField* is required for related lookup (the magnifier glass).
-The "value_attr" is the model attribute used for the suggestions.
+The *value_attr* is the model attribute used for the suggestions.